seesmof/Cities-Skylines-Mods/README.md

 **Repository Folder Structure**

 ```
-Mods
+Mods/
-└── game mod files...
+│  game mod files
-Assets
+Assets/
-└── game asset files...
+│  game asset files
-Unlocking DLCs
+Unlocking DLCs/
+│  contains files and instructions to unlock all the DLCs
-├── Automate.py - automates the process
+├─ Automate.py - automates the process
-├── Instruction.md - instructions on how to do it manually
+├─ Instruction.md - instructions on how to do it manually
-├── File.dll - new file to be added
+├─ File.dll - new file to be added
-└── Original_File_Backup.dll - original file saved as backup
+└─ Original_File_Backup.dll - original file saved as backup
-Images
+Adding Ukrainian/
+│  contains files and instructions to add Ukrainian interface to the game
+├─ Automate.py - automates the process
+├─ Instruction.md - instructions on how to do it manually
+└─ ua.locale - localization file
+Images/
+│  image files for repository
-└── Cities Skylines Mods Cover.jpeg - cover image
+└─ Cities Skylines Mods Cover.jpeg - cover image
 ```